Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Financial Documentation Requirements

-Applicants must demonstrate both the source and the nature of their investment:
+Applicants must demonstrate both the source and the availability of their gift payment funds:

 Net Worth Documentation: